Talk Of Zombies Aside, Gun Bills Face Political Reality

 Two more gun control bills are heading to the Senate floor after narrowly winning approval from the Senate Judiciary Committee this week.
 The legislation requiring background checks for nearly all gun sales will likely face stiff opposition in its current version, but it's the second proposal, banning assault weapons, that may get particularly heated push back from lawmakers.

 Maybe if zombies attacked, you might need a semiautomatic assault weapon for self-defense.
 That was one concession Sen. Patrick Leahy, D-Vt., was willing to make this week when the Senate Judiciary Committee was debating the assault weapons ban.
 But short of an entire zombie takeover, Leahy says, he's always been perfectly satisfied with his .45-caliber at home.

-"Even when we had people escaping from prison announcing they were going to kill me, I felt pretty comfortable with that.
+"Even when we had people escaping from prison announcing they were going to kill me, I felt pretty comfortable with that," he said.

-"Realistically, the assault weapon ban faces a very steep uphill climb.
-But nothing is impossible after Newtown, which so powerfully changed things.
-We are all different after Newtown.
+"Realistically, the assault weapons ban faces a very steep uphill climb," he said this week.
+"But nothing is impossible after Newtown, which so powerfully changed things.
+We are all different after Newtown."

 Still, the National Rifle Association has made clear that it will oppose any assault weapons ban.
 So Blumenthal and his allies say they have greater hopes for a separate provision within the bill — one that bans high-capacity ammunition magazines.